b. 1979 in Wangaratta, VIC

 Lives and works in Sydney, Australia

-Morse gradated from the National Art School with a Bachelor of Fine Art in 1999.
-He has held several solo exhibitions in Australia throughout the years.
-Morse is represented by Chalk Horse, Sydney.
+Morse graduated from the National Art School in 1999 with a Bachelor of Fine Art.
+He has held several solo exhibitions in Australia and has exhibited at Chalk Horse since its opening in 2008.